Is Robinhood Safe?

 Customer Service

-Robinhood has phone numbers (650-761-7789 for securities and 888-275-8523 for spending and crypto), but they do not connect to live agents.
-You must use the app or website for assistance.
+Robinhood provides phone numbers (650-761-7789 for securities and 888-275-8523 for spending and cryptos), but they don’t connect you to live agents.
+You must use the app or website for support.

-Robinhood does not operate any physical branch locations.
+Robinhood doesn’t have physical branch locations.

 Pricing Schedule